losonsky/CDC-Emulator-for-PSA/README.md

 # CDC Emulator for PSA

-CD Changer Emulator for PSA, Arduino 32u4 (Leonardo boouloader) + MCP2515 module CAN Client (in my case Peugeot 308 year 2007)
+CD Changer Emulator for PSA, Arduino 32u4 (Leonardo bootloader) + MCP2515 module CAN Client (in my case Peugeot 308 year 2007)

 ## RX/TX on CAN-INFO CAN bus @125kbps
 Sending only well-known (neccesary for CDC) packets, you have been warned...